 - Health advice updated following further information from Queensland

-- Low risk category means all travellers from Queensland to be tested for COVID-19 and self-quarantine for 14 days
+- All travellers from Queensland are required to be tested for COVID-19 and self-quarantine for 14 days or until a negative test result is returned

 - People who have visited exposure locations must get tested and quarantine for 14 days

-The transition is based on the latest health advice from the WA Chief Health Officer, who has been in contact with his counterpart in Queensland.
+The interim border control measure is based on the latest health advice from the WA Chief Health Officer, who has been in contact with his counterpart in Queensland.
+It will be in place until at least 12.01am Tuesday March 30, 2021.

-As indicated earlier, further border control measures would be introduced, based on updated health advice.
+Further border control measures could be introduced, based on updated health advice.

-Directions issued yesterday, Friday, March 26, 2021, remain in place for those relevant people who arrived in WA, and continue to apply to anyone who visited the nominated locations since March 20, 2021.
+Directions issued yesterday remain in place and continue to apply to anyone who visited the nominated locations since March 20, 2021.

 For this group of people, they need to be tested immediately and self-quarantine for the full 14 days from the time they were at the high-risk location.
 These travellers will also be required to undertake a day 11 test.